allan-tulane/sp23-assignment-02-JonathanSears1/assignment-02.md

     What are the asymptotic running times of each of these algorithms?
     Which algorithm would you choose?

+		algorithm A: W(n) in O(n^3)

+		algorithm B: W(n) in O(2^n)

+		algorithm C: W(n) in O(n^3)

+		I would pick algorithm A because even though it has the same upper bound for work as algorithm C, since A takes linear time to combine solutions vs C which takes n^2 time algorithm A would have a smaller span and a faster runtime.

 3. Now that you have some practice solving recurrences, let's work on implementing some algorithms.
 In lecture we discussed a divide and